-Section 41 - That Section 4.505 of the Code of Ordinances be and hereby is
+Section 41 - That Section 4.505 of the Code of Ordinances be and hereby is amended to read as follows:

 Section 4.505 Voting required unless excused.

 Every councilmember who is present when a question is put, unless he or she is excused as provided in rule 1.201 shall give his or her vote in the negative or affirmative.
 Any councilmember who abstains from giving his or her vote shall be considered as acquiescing in the action of the majority of those who do vote.
 Such abstentions shall be counted with the majority.